A Survey on Large Language Model based Autonomous Agents: Challenges

 \subsection{Role-playing Capability}

-Different from traditional LLMs, AI agent usually has to play as specific roles (\emph{e.g.}, program coder, researcher and chemist) for accomplishing different tasks.
+Different from traditional LLMs, autonomous agent usually has to play as specific roles (\emph{e.g.}, program coder, researcher and chemist) for accomplishing different tasks.
 Thus, the capability of the agent for role-playing is very important.
-While for many common roles (\emph{e.g.}, movie reviewers), LLMs can well simulate them, there are still many roles and aspects that LLMs can be hard to capture.
+Although LLMs can effectively simulate many common roles such as movie reviewers, there are still various roles and aspects that they struggle to capture accurately.
 To begin with, LLMs are usually trained based on web-corpus, thus for the roles which are seldom discussed on the web or the newly emerging roles, LLMs may not simulate them well.
 In addition, previous research~\cite{fischer2023reflective} has shown that existing LLMs may not well model the human cognitive psychology characters, leading to the lack of self-awareness in conversation scenarios.
-Potential solution to these problems may fine-tuning LLMs or carefully designing the agent prompts/architectures~\cite{li2023emotionprompt}.
+Potential solution to these problems may include fine-tuning LLMs or carefully designing the agent prompts/architectures~\cite{li2023emotionprompt}.
 For example, one can firstly collect real-human data for uncommon roles or psychology characters, and then leverage it to fine-tune LLMs.
 However, how to ensure that fine-tuned model still perform well for the common roles may pose further challenges.
 Beyond fine-tuning, one can also design tailored agent prompts/architectures to enhance the capability of LLM on role-playing.
 However, finding the optimal prompts/architectures is not easy, since their designing spaces are too large.